bafnetwork/web3ttt/content/teacher-training-track/syllabus.md

 - Be prepared to share what you have learned with others.
 - Receive a certificate of completion NFT.

+Activities include...

+- Writing a dapp of your own for the course project.
+- Presenting what you have learned back to the class.
+- Creating your own educational materials to use in your own workshop.

 ## Instruction

 This course is entirely remote.
-This course consists of one 45-minute intro session and six weeks of regular instruction.
-Synchronous class meetings will occur twice-a-week, consisting of approximately 1.5 hours of instruction and 0.5 hours of activity each.
+This course consists of one intro session, ten sessions of regular instruction, and a demo/guest speaker session for a total of twelve meetings.
+Synchronous class meetings will occur twice per week for six weeks, consisting of approximately 0.5 hours of instruction and 0.5 hours of activity each.

 Student work in this course will be reviewed, but not graded, and the certificate of completion is not awarded contingent on any level of performance.